Equity, Diversity and Inclusion on Campus

 Could I be disadvantaged in any way by providing this information?

-No. The information you provide on the form is stored in a strictly confidential database.
-Information will be presented in summary formats and used to develop initiatives to develop programming that is beneficial to all individuals and to remove barriers faced by designated groups.
+No. The information you provide is stored in a secure and confidential student information system.
+Information will be presented in summary formats and used to develop initiatives to develop programming that is beneficial to all individuals and to remove barriers faced by equity-deserving groups.

 How do I complete the diversity self-identification survey?